Warwick-Stats-Resources/warwickpres/README.md

 I have documented an R/RStudio/GitHub workflow because that's what I use.
 Quarto also works well in other IDEs, especially VSCode, and with other programming languages, so of course feel free to adapt this workflow for your use case.

-## Using

-*TODO*: Describe how to use your format.

-## Format Options

-*TODO*: If your format has options that can be set via document metadata, describe them.

 ## Example

-Here is the source code for a minimal sample document: [template.qmd](template.qmd).
+Here is the source code for a minimal sample document: [template.qmd](template.qmd)

+And here it is online: <https://warwick-stats-resources.github.io/warwickpres>

+These files together demonstrate what the warwickpres extension offers and how to use it.